 My depression seems to largely be related to being raped when I was a child.
 It’s entirely possible that other factors contributed to it, such as a genetic predisposition, but the history of sexual abuse seems to be the most significant contributor for me.
 I also have post-traumatic stress disorder and had an eating disorder at one time.
 All three are fairly common in abuse survivors of any kind.

 I take anti-depressants and have come to accept that I’ll probably always need them.
+I see a therapist regularly.
 I monitor my depression levels, and if I seem to be headed into the trough again I try to figure out whether there’s something in my life that’s triggering the depression.
 I improve the situation if possible, or accept it if that isn’t possible.
-My family is great about helping me through those times, but sometimes they require a medication adjustment.
+My family is great about helping me through those times, but sometimes I require a medication adjustment.

 Few people realize how differently you’re treated once anyone learns that you’ve been in a mental hospital or had any other sort of psychiatric care.
 I know most of you think “Oh, I’d never do that.
 I know mental health treatment isn’t so strange.”
 But really now, look deeper.
 You back off a little when you learn something like that about new acquaintances, don’t you?
 Almost like there’s a chance of contagion?

 You would be absolutely stunned to learn how many people you see and interact with on a daily basis have, at some time, had some sort of psychiatric treatment, whether it was talk therapy or antidepressants or the occasional anti-anxiety drugs.
 In most cases you’ll never know unless they do tell you, because they are perfectly normal, functioning people.
 You’ll never have reason to know unless they tell you.